 - To prevent the rusting of the oven no dishwasher cleaning due to the cast iron.
 Cast iron cannot stay wet for any length of time.
 It must be cleaned and dried thoroughly before storage.

-Check out how to clean an enamel cast iron Dutch oven by clicking here.
+Check out how to clean an enamel cast iron Dutch oven.

 Combekk’s Award Nomination

 In March Combekk in Chicago was nominated as a GIA Global Innovation Awards finalist!